 QUESTION: Between liquid or capsules, which do you think is best?
 What's the best buy?

 ANSWER: As I've said, we've personally used and sold the liquid since 1983, and most of the excellent feedback we've had from our customers comes from the liquid, since we've had the capsules only since about 1994.
 So the liquid is still my choice as the "very best".
-However, for "routine maintenance purposes" we often recommend the H-5 (the capsules).
+However, for ease of use, we often recommend the J-H5 (the capsules).
 They are more convenient and therefore more apt to be used regularly and they have a longer "shelf life".
 However, anyone with lactose intolerance problems may find our liquid to be preferable because all the fats have been removed.
 In fact, very few people with such intolerances have had problems with either the liquid or capsules, but I have known a few who said the liquid was better for them in that situation.
-Also, if we personally were facing a tough health problem, we would use the liquid--your body doesn't need to break it down, and based on its performance over many years, we've simply developed the greatest confidence in it.
-In closing, I have to say we are really pleased to see (finally!) such acceptance of this incredible product.
-It truly is nature's way of infection protection, and of enhancing the newborn's immune systems.
-We believe it's also nature's way of protecting and benefiting all of us, at every age, throughout our lifetimes.
+Also, we personally believe the liquid is likely better in most situations since your body doesn't need to break it down.

 By Charlie Sunde